Islandora-Labs/islandora_usage_stats_charts/README.md

 * [Islandora](https://github.com/Islandora/islandora)
 * [Islandora Usage Stats](https://github.com/Islandora/islandora_usage_stats)

-[Chart.js](http://www.chartjs.org/) is not a local requirement, since it is called from CDNJS.
+[Chart.js](http://www.chartjs.org/) is not a local requirement, since it is called from a CDN.

 ## Installation